Master of Science in Physician Assistant Studies (M.S.P.A.S.)

 - For admission beginning fall 2014, candidates must have a cumulative GPA of 3.2 and a cumulative science GPA of 3.2.

 - Candidates must complete 500 clinical hours of health care experience by the CASPA application deadline.
 The hours may be voluntary or paid.
 Of these 500 hours, a minimum of 300 must be direct patient care while the remainder can be indirect.
-In addition, a minimum of 20 hours must be spent shadowing a Physician Assistant.
+These hours must also include physician assistant shadowing hours.
 Please read the document fully describing clinical hour requirements.

 - 2 letters of reference.